-The provisions of the bill do not extend to the use of personal and health information and sharing of personal data remains within the protections of the existing privacy legislation in New South Wales.
-The principal and mandatory mechanism to enable the sharing of personal information is the Privacy and Personal Information Protection Act 1998, which is supported by Privacy Codes of Practice and Public Interest Directions issued by the Privacy Commissioner under section 41 of the PPIPA.
-Moreover, all data identified in the GIPA as exempt from public release in schedule 1 and schedule 2 of that Act is also specifically exempt from this bill.
-These are schedule 1, information for which there is conclusive presumption of overriding public interest against disclosure; and schedule 2, excluded information of particular agencies.
+The bill facilitates the sharing of government sector data by government sector agencies to deliver more effective service delivery and better social and economic outcomes for the people of New South Wales.
+The provisions of the bill do not extend to the use of personal and health information, and sharing of personal data remains within the protections of the existing privacy legislation in New South Wales.
+The principal and mandatory mechanism to enable the sharing of personal information is the Privacy and Personal Information Protection Act 1998 [PPIPA].
+This is supported by privacy codes of practice and public interest directions issued by the Privacy Commissioner under section 41 of the PPIPA.
+The bill has been drafted in close consultation with the Privacy Commissioner.

-It is important to note that whilst information contained within these schedules is not explicitly authorised, permitted or required to be shared by government sector agencies as per clause 5 (2), clause 5 (3) makes it clear that the bill is not intended to prevent or discourage the sharing of government sector data by government sector agencies.
-The provision does not act to specifically prohibit the voluntary sharing of such information within government.
+Moreover, all data identified in the Government Information (Public Access) Act [GIPAA] as exempt from public release in schedules 1 and 2 of that Act is also specifically exempt from this bill.
+These are: schedule 1, information for which there is conclusive presumption of overriding public interest against disclosure; and schedule 2, excluded information of particular agencies.
+It is important to note that whilst information contained within these schedules is not explicitly authorised, permitted or required to be shared by government sector agencies as per clause 5 (2), clause 5 (3) makes it clear that the bill is not intended to prevent or discourage the sharing of government sector data by government sector agencies-that is, the provision does not act to specifically prohibit the voluntary sharing of such information within government.

-The DAC will apply best practice processes and methodologies to prevent the re-identification of de-identified, aggregated personal data.
-When it comes to the issue of cyber security, we will ensure that the DAC will comply with the New South Wales Government Digital Information Security Policy [DISP].
-All New South Wales public service agencies and shared service providers must comply with the DISP which is informed by the Australian Government Information Security Manual issued by the Australian Signals Directorate.
+The DAC will apply best-practice processes and methodologies to prevent the re-identification of de-identified, aggregated personal data.
+When it comes to the issue of cyber security, we will ensure that the DAC will comply with the NSW Government Digital Information Security Policy.
+All New South Wales public service agencies and shared service providers must comply with this policy and it is recommended for adoption in State-owned corporations, as well as local councils and universities.
+The NSW Government Digital Information Security Policy aims to ensure that the following objectives are achieved by the New South Wales Government: confidentiality, integrity, availability, compliance and assurance, to provide assurance to this Parliament and to the people of New South Wales that information held by the Government is appropriately protected and handled.
+This policy is informed by the Australian Government Information Security Manual [ISM], which is issued by the Australian Signals Directorate.

 The DAC will require a privacy code of practice and will investigate and establish processes and methodologies that enable the safe use of personal information in de-identified, aggregated or linked datasets so as to protect the privacy and personal information of individuals.
 The DAC's collection and analysis of data from a variety of sources will facilitate the delivery of better services and build a much improved evidence base to support policy development, informed by trusted data.
-The DAC will become custodian of any new data "products" created through the aggregation of datasets where there is no other natural custodian, reducing the burden on agencies to continually extract and provide exports of the same data for different research queries.
+The DAC will become custodian of any new data products created through the aggregation of datasets where there is no other natural custodian, reducing the burden on agencies to continually extract and provide exports of the same data for different research queries.